 If the message Active main beam Temporary unavailable Switch manually is shown in the combined instrument panel's information display then you have to switch manually between main and dipped beam.
 However, the knob for headlamp control can still remain in position .
 The same applies if the message Windscreen sensors blocked See manual and the symbol are shown.
 The symbol goes out when these messages are shown.

 AHB may be temporarily unavailable e.g. in situations with dense fog or heavy rain.
-When AHB becomes available again, or the windscreen sensors are no longer blocked, the message goes out and the symbol illuminates.
+When AHB becomes available again, or the windscreen sensors are no longer blocked, the message extinguishes and the symbol illuminates.